FokiDoki/WireRest/README.md

 Token can be passed in two ways:
 1. As a query parameter like `/v1/peers?token=TOKEN`
-2. As a header (basic access authentication): `Authorization: Bearer TOKEN`
+2. As a header (bearer authentication): `Authorization: Bearer TOKEN`

 ### Caching